EsotericSoftware/spine-runtimes/spine-c/README.md

 spine-c supports all Spine features.

-spine-c does not yet support loading the binary format.

 ## Setup

 1. Download the Spine Runtimes source using [git](https://help.github.com/articles/set-up-git) or by downloading it [as a zip](https://github.com/EsotericSoftware/spine-runtimes/archive/master.zip).